Stroke patients who experience poor memory or impaired thinking may benefit from cognitive exercises.

 For example, Aura is a meditation app that gives you a different guided meditation every day.
 YouTube has multiple videos for guided imagery meditation for sleep, anxiety, and healing.

 If any of the cognitive training exercises above resonate with you, try to practice them on a regular basis.
 Repetition is key to recover after stroke, including cognitive rehabilitation.

-Hopefully you can work alongside a speech-language pathologist that can help create a custom exercise regimen that targets your problem areas.
+Consider therapy with a speech-language pathologist that can create a custom regimen that targets your problem areas.

 As long as you’re doing something therapeutic for your brain on a regular basis, you can maximize your chances of recovery.